czcorpus/cnc-masm/README.md

 *M*anatee *A*ssets, *S*ervices and *M*etadata is a set of REST services for
 enhancing [KonText](https://github.com/czcorpus/kontext) installations.
-But it can be also run as a standalone service for generating n-grams and searching corpora structural metadata.
+But it can be also run as a standalone service for:
+- generating n-grams,
+- generating and searching corpora structural metadata,
+- managing Manatee-open compatible data

 Functions: